httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The HTTP fields defined in this document can be used for HTTP integrity.
-Senders choose a hashing algorithm and calculate a digest from an input related to the HTTP message, the algorithm identifier and digest are transmitted in an HTTP field.
+Senders choose a hashing algorithm and calculate a digest from an input related to the HTTP message.
+The algorithm identifier and digest are transmitted in an HTTP field.
 Receivers can validate the digest for integrity purposes.
-Hashing algorithms are registered in the "Hash Algorithms for HTTP Digest Fields" (see
+Hashing algorithms are registered in the "Hash Algorithms for HTTP Digest Fields" registry (see
-{{algorithms}}).
+{{establish-hash-algorithm-registry}}).

-Selecting the data on which digests are calculated depends on the use case of HTTP messages.
+Selecting the data on which digests are calculated depends on the use case of the HTTP messages.
 This document provides different fields for HTTP representation data and HTTP content.